-The Library is governed by a seven member Board of Trustees who are appointed by the County Commissioners.
-Two new Board members were appointed in February to fill the remaining Board vacancies.
+The Library is governed by a seven-member Board of Trustees who are appointed by the County Commissioners.
+One new Board member was appointed in June to fill a vacant seat.

-The Library system is comprised of four buildings and an Outreach van.
+The Library system is comprised of four buildings, an Outreach van, and our new mobile library vehicle.
 The Outreach van visits the homebound, day care centers, day care homes and senior centers.
-The newest and largest building, Waldorf West, is located in Waldorf as is P. D. Brown Memorial Library.
-The headquarters library is the La Plata Library, the oldest and smallest of the buildings.
-The western side of the county is served by the Potomac Branch located in Ruth B. Swann Park.
+The mobile library visits those areas that do not have ready access to a physical branch, and to neighborhoods, schools and community events.
+The Waldorf West branch and the P. D. Brown Memorial Library are located in Waldorf.
+The headquarters library is the La Plata branch and is the oldest of the four buildings.
+The western side of the county is served by the Potomac branch located in Ruth B. Swann Park.
 The square footage of the library system totals 67,300 square feet.